Product Spotlight: The Supakit Cork Harness Range

 Still can’t get your head around a cat harness made of cork?
 Don’t worry, we’re here to serve you more cork-related delights!
 Once stripped and boiled, the cork becomes unbelievably soft and supple.
 With smooth, rounded edges our cork harness moulds beautifully to your cat’s body and is so lightweight and breathable that they barely notice they're wearing it.
 Cork is also very hardwearing and totally waterproof, so it’s ideal if your kitty is a water baby or even if you live in a rainy climate – we have firsthand experience, we live in London.

-Watch our video below showing the soft and supple texture of the Supakit cork harness which is also available in Deep Blue and Strawberry Pink.
+Watch our video below showing the soft and supple texture of the Supakit cork harness.

 Check out the list of benefits of our cork harness range:

 - Soft and supple – moulds to your cat’s body effortlessly offering comfort and security.